 In particular, it is important to account for the physical and biological factors that modulate the behaviour of different energy forms within the human body.
 Moreover, to understand how to interpret images and derive more crucial information regarding the patient’s disease state in order to formulate a treatment plan which is personal to the patient.

 Furthermore, new imaging modalities would be used to evaluate changes in tissue composition resulting from a disease like fibrosis.
-In this case, the physiological parameter would be the reduction of blood flow in arteries.
+In this case, the physiological parameter would be the reduction of blood flow in arteries according to angiography.
 Other techniques could evaluate the change in conductivity or magnetic susceptibility of brain tissue.
 All of these improvements could help in the understanding of the contrast mechanisms in several medical imaging modalities.

 In essence, it is important to make use of the data within digital images to develop more quantitative tissue characterisation from these anatomical scans.
 For example, functional magnetic resonance imaging (fMRI) has transformed understanding the construction of the brain.